 To prevent minority shareholder oppression, minority shareholders can enter into a shareholder agreement that can help to protect their interests.

-To protect against common forms of minority shareholder oppression, it is extremely important for minority shareholders to protect themselves with shareholder agreements.
+For protection against common forms of minority shareholder oppression, it is extremely important for minority shareholders to insist on a fair shareholder agreements.
 Without a shareholder agreement, there are few ways for a Texas minority shareholder to prevent majority shareholders from locking them in or trying to force minority shareholders to sell their shares at prices well below fair market value.

 Under the recent Texas Supreme Court decision in Ritchie v.
 Rupe (2014) overturned an important Texas case, Davis v.
 Sheerin (1988), which gave a minority shareholder in closely held businesses the right to a fair buy-out of his or her shares when the minority shareholder was subject to oppression.

 As you might know, Davis provided minority shareholders with important rights and the ability to have a remedy in the event of minority shareholder oppression.
 However, in overturning Davis, the Texas Supreme Court in Ritchie v.
 Rupe ruled that minority shareholders have no cause of action for oppression under Davis and that the Texas Business Organizations Code does not allow for a buy-out remedy.

 The Ritchie decision clarified that the conduct of majority shareholders will only be considered oppressive “when they abuse their authority over the corporation with the intent to harm the interests of one or more of the shareholders, in a manner that does not comport with the honest exercise of their business judgment, and by doing so create a serious risk of harm to the corporation.”